castorini/docTTTTTquery/README.md

     --output_folder=./docs
 ```

-We will now create an index in Anserini for the 8,841,823 expanded docs (replace `/path/to/anserini/` with actual location of Anserini):
+We will now create an index using Anserini for the 8,841,823 expanded docs (replace `/path/to/anserini/` with actual location of Anserini):

 ```bash
 sh /path/to/anserini/target/appassembler/bin/IndexCollection \